Data Centers in Haugesund

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct cloud on-ramps within Haugesund as of September 2025.
-Businesses connect to cloud providers like AWS, Google Cloud, and Microsoft Azure through private network extensions to the primary interconnection hub in Oslo.
+Direct Cloud On-Ramps: 0 direct cloud on-ramps in Haugesund, as of September 2025.
+Local deployments typically access major cloud regions like AWS, Google Cloud (GCP), and Microsoft Azure via private network interconnects or high-capacity wave services to the nearest hub in Stavanger or the national gateway in Oslo.

 Power Analysis